 A Multi-Echelon Network Explained

 One of the greatest impediments to understanding the concept of multi-echelon software functionality is confusing it with the frequently used term “multi-echelon supply chains.”
 As we just discussed, an echelon is simply a layer of locations within a supply network.
 Any supply network with more than one echelon is considered multi-echelon.
 However, when an MRP and DRP system plan a multi-echelon supply network, does that make the software multi-echelon?
-Multi-echelon software refers to a specific technology while the other term—multi-echelon supply chains— merely refers to the physical setup of a supply chain.
+Multi-echelon software refers to a specific technology while the other term—multi-echelon supply chains— merely refer to the physical setup of a supply chain.
 Separating these terms is not made any easier because some vendors have attempted to blur this distinction to obscure the fact that they lack multi-echelon functionality.
 While all supply planning applications deal with multi-echelon networks, not all supply planning applications have the ability to plan the supply network using the mathematics of multi-echelon inventory optimization.
 This distinction is simple, yet vital to understanding multi-echelon software functionality and to making effective software selection decisions.

 Example of a Multi-Echelon Network